Data Protection Reading Time: 16 minutes

 • Limited Access Control Granularity

-We recommend against using a a one-size-fits-all MFA policy that applies to all organization units, as this ignores the differences in access requirements between departments or user roles.
-We can use privileged users who manage extremely sensitive data, such bank records or intellectual property, as an example.
+We recommend against using a one-size-fits-all MFA policy that applies to all organization units, as this ignores the differences in access requirements between departments or user roles.
+We can use privileged users who manage extremely sensitive data, such as bank records or intellectual property, as an example.

 When it comes to regular internal programs like email or collaboration tools, they ought to demand more stringent authentication procedures than those associated with basic user logins.